antfu/contribute/README.md

 ### Commit Convention

-We use [Conventional Commits](https://www.conventionalcommits.org/) for commits, which allows the changelog to be auto-generated based on the commits.
-Please read it through the guide.
+We use [Conventional Commits](https://www.conventionalcommits.org/) for commit messages, which allows the changelog to be auto-generated based on the commits.
+Please read the guide through if you aren't familiar with it already.

+Only `fix:` and `feat:` will be presented in the change.

 Note that `fix:` and `feat:` are for **actual code changes** (that might affect logic).
 For typo or document changes, use `docs:` or `chore:` instead: